-- 12.2 The Assessment Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (up to and including 60 credits at Level 4, 40 credits at Level 5, 40 credits at Level 6 and 40 credits at level 7), on one occasion only, in one of the following ways: - resit the examination; - resit the examination and resubmit the coursework; - resubmit the coursework; - resubmit a piece of work of equal weight and comparable standard as directed by the Assessment Board. - 12.3 Any late coursework submitted within 72 hours after the deadline will be included in the above level reassessment entitlement, subject to the student's profile (see 9.1 above). - 12.4 Where a student exceeds the level entitlement for reassessment as detailed above, the Assessment Board may exceptionally determine a lower reassessment limit on academic grounds.
-The Board will act in accordance with 12.7 thereafter. - Where a reassessment has taken place, the formal element mark will not exceed 40% at undergraduate level and 50% at postgraduate level. - 12.6 Any late resubmission(s) will be regarded as a fail.
+- 12.2 The Assessment Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (up to and including 60 credits at Level 4, 40 credits at Level 5 or 40 credits at Level 6), on one occasion only, in one of the following ways: - resit the examination; - resit the examination and resubmit coursework; - resubmit the coursework;

+- resubmit a piece of work of equal weight and comparable standard as directed by the Assessment Board. - 12.3 For BU Level 0/3 provision, there will be no limit to the number of credits for which the student may be offered reassessment opportunities. - Any late coursework submitted within 72 hours after the deadline will be included in the above level reassessment entitlement, subject to the student's profile (see 9.1 above). - Where a student exceeds the level entitlement for reassessment as detailed above, the Assessment Board may exceptionally determine a lower reassessment limit on academic grounds.
+The Board will act in accordance with 12.7 thereafter. - 12.6 Where a reassessment has taken place, the formal element mark will not exceed 40%. - 12.7 Any late resubmission(s) will be regarded as a fail.
 A mark of zero (0%) will be recorded for coursework resubmitted after the specified resubmission deadline.

-Carrying credit
+Carrying Credit

-- 12.7 Following unsuccessful reassessment of a unit, the Assessment Board may permit a student to carry up to 20 credits of failure into the next level of study (or to repeat the failed unit as per section 12.8 before progressing to the next level of study).
+- 12.8 For provision at Level 4 and above, following unsuccessful reassessment of a unit, the Assessment Board may permit a student to carry up to 20 credits of failure into the next level of study (or to repeat the failed unit as per section 12.9 before progressing to the next level of study).
 Exceptionally, students with mitigation may be allowed to carry up to 40 credits.
-The following will apply to all credit carried over into the next stage: - The unit mark for the credit carried over will not exceed 40%; - Where credit that has been carried in to the next stage is failed, the student will be allowed one further reassessment opportunity enabling four attempts in total. - Credit that has been carried in to the next stage must be successfully completed in order to progress to the next level, e.g. a failed level 4 credit cannot be carried into level 6. - 12.8 Where a student exceeds the entitlement for carrying credit as detailed above, the Board will act in accordance with 12.9 thereafter.
+The following will apply to all credit carried over into the next stage: - The unit mark for the credit carried over will not exceed 40%: - Where credit that has been carried in to the next stage is failed, the student will be allowed one further reassessment opportunity enabling four attempts in total. - Credit that has been carried in to the next stage must be successfully completed in order to progress to the next level, e.g, a failed level 4 credit cannot be carried into level 6. - Where a student exceeds the entitlement for carrying credit as detailed above, the Board will act in accordance with 12.10 thereafter.